aakardwivedi/Hackerrank-Problems/README.md

 # Hackerrank-Problems
 The Solution of all the problems of my hackerrank profile (aakardwivedi).
-You can search the name of my fies on gogle to fin the respective problems.
+You can search the name of my files on google to find the respective problems.